 - Winter plumage is similar except with white on the cheeks and throat.

-- Male and female are similar in appearance.
+- Males and females are similar in appearance.

-- Juvenile appears similar to adult except smaller and with a darker head.
+- Juveniles appear similar to adults except smaller and with darker heads.

 - Chicks are downy and blackish brown on top with a white underside.